nathanhleung/doges-of-wallst/README.md

 ![Doge](https://i.imgur.com/byi1DAi.png?1)

+## How We Did It
+1. Scraped data (1 million trades) from [Bter](http://bter.com) (cyrptocoin exchange) API on the CNY/BTC pair
+2. Sifted through those records using higher-order array functions to reduce data to daily stats: open, close, high, low, volume
+3. Get user parameters for momentum trading algorithm
+4. Use momentum trading algorithm (python code) on daily records to determine daily returns
+5. Return result to Node.js and present to the user

 ## Our Inspriration

 As a kid, I had grown up reading Michael Lewis's stories about stock market phenomena, and how certain people were able to pick up on the hints that something was a miss, and make a lot of money.
 I wanted to be like that.
 For that reason, I would always ask my father if I could open my own brokerage account, so I could be the next Louis Ranieri.
 Unfortunately, two things stood in my way: the fact that you had to be 18 in order to open an account, and my dad's fear that I would lose all of his money in a bad trade.